docupotamus/docupotamus/site/docs/themes/theme-environment-variables.md

 :::info
 This theme is only available through the preset `@docupotamus/docusaurus-preset-classic` because it requires a Workbench integration.
-Installing as a standalone dependency is not supported.
+Installing as a standalone dependency is not yet supported.
 :::

 See [here](../presets/preset-classic.md#installation) for instructions on